-of macro news control variables (measuring the news surprise as the difference between official news announcements and results of surveys of expectations of these announcements conducted by Bloomberg during the days preceding the announcements), the findings of this paper show that for the January 1, 1999 to December 31, 2003 time period, official intervention, whether or not the market is aware of the intervention, exerts a significant same-day influence on the JPY/USD exchange rate.
+The empirical approach of the paper builds on the work of Dominguez and Frankel (1993b) and their (OLS) estimations of daily effects of official Bundesbank and Fed intervention on the DEM/USD exchange rate over the 1982 to 1990 time period.9 Using a standard GARCH time series methodology and a comprehensive list of macro news control variables (measuring the news surprise as the difference between official news announcements and results of surveys of expectations of these announcements conducted by Bloomberg during the days preceding the announcements), the findings of this paper show that for the January 1, 1999 to December 31, 2003 time period, official intervention, whether or not the market is aware of the intervention, exerts a significant same-day influence on the JPY/USD exchange rate.
 The analysis does not detect a systematic and significant link between days when there is a rumor of intervention, but no intervention occurs, and the JPY/USD exchange rate.10 For the first quarter of 2004, the analysis shows that neither actual intervention nor rumors of intervention alone have any impact on the JPY/USD exchange rate.

-The results, therefore, suggest that Japanese intervention is effective during the first five years of the sample and ineffective during the last three months of the sample.
-This provides an ex post rationale for why Japan intervened as well as for why the interventions stopped."
-Moreover, the results suggest that when intervention is effective, it works through a portfolio balance channel.
+The results, therefore, suggest that Japanese intervention is effective during the first 5 years of the sample and ineffective during the last 3 months of the sample.
+This provides an expost rationale for why Japan intervened as well as for why the interventions stopped.11 Moreover, the results suggest that when intervention is effective, it works through a portfolio-balance channel.
 The results do not rule out that effective intervention also works through signaling.

 Official statements in support of more intervention as well as official statements casting doubt on the likelihood of more intervention are both found to be insignificant.
-Moreover, the analysis finds strong and robust evidence that for the January 1, 1999 to December 31, 2003 time period the first day of intervention following a no-intervention day has a larger than average impact on exchange rates.
-Some sample-specific evidence that the first day after intervention is associated with an adverse exchange rate adjustment is found.
+Moreover, the analysis finds strong and robust evidence that for the January 1, 1999 to December 31, 2003 time